tanberry/learnings/gitmagic.md

 7. Push your changes: git push origin <branch name>

 NOTE: recently, the final step above did not work for me, but rather created a brand new separate PR... instead of pushing my commits to the existing PR.
 The command that DID work is `git push <remote> <local_branch>:<remote_name>`

- ## How to manage upstream commits that are ahead of your local repo

- If you create a PR, and someone pushes commits to it upstream, you won't be able to do a `git pull` to synch.
-You will need to do a `git rebase` command.

-  `git rebase origin <name of upstream branch>`

-  For more info about using `rebase` see [How to Rebase a Pull Request](https://github.com/openedx/edx-platform/wiki/How-to-Rebase-a-Pull-Request).

 ## Alt text for images in blogs